 - Without gravity, we would float off into space.

-- Objects would float away if gravity didn’t exist.
+- Everything would float away if it didn’t exist.

 - The gravitational pull from the moon causes the tides of the oceans.

 - Isaac Newton formulated the Universal Law of Gravitation.

 - There is zero gravity in outer space.

 - Objects weigh a little bit more at the North Pole than they do at the Equator

 - If you travel to Mars you would weigh less than half your current weight

 Gravity is the universal force of attraction that draws objects towards the center of the earth.
 Additionally, it keeps the planets orbiting the sun.
 You have probably noticed that things fall back when you through them in the year.